datalad-handbook/book/docs/intro/windows.rst

 Unfortunately, issues that affect Windows itself are out of our hands.
 We can adapt to limitations, but in many cases it is not possible to overcome them.
 That sucks, and we're really sorry for this.
-Its not that we pick dependencies that only work on Unix-based systems -- we try to use tools that are as cross-platform-compatible as possible, but certain tools, functions, or concepts simply don't (yet) work on Windows:
+It's not that we pick dependencies that only work on Unix-based systems -- we try to use tools that are as cross-platform-compatible as possible, but certain tools, functions, or concepts simply don't (yet) work on Windows:

 - As there is no way to install :term:`Singularity` or :term:`Docker` on regular Windows machines, none of the functionality that the ``datalad-container`` extension provides can be used.
 - As there is insufficient support for symlinking and locking, datasets will have a higher disk usage on Windows machines.
 Section :ref:`symlink` has the details on this.